taijiweb/domcom/doc/api-type-description.md

 The following are some of the types which will occur in the prototype description:

-* item:toComponent:    item can be any value, but item will be converted to a proper component by toComponent(item)
+* item:toBlock:    item can be any value, but item will be converted to a proper component by toBlock(item)

 * value:domField:    value can be any value, but value will be converted to a property value of the dom node by domField(value)